Skip to main content

 Full Closure Due to Inclement Weather

-The first two days when weather closes schools will be full closure days for all levels and buildings.
-These are essentially “traditional snow days.”
-Students and staff do not report to school and are not expected to work remotely.
+The first two days of school closures due to weather will be full closure days for all levels and buildings.
+These are considered “traditional snow days,” during which students and staff are not required to attend or work remotely.

 • High schools and middle schools engage in synchronous eLearning.